MaterializeInc/materialize/doc/user/content/overview/api-components.md

 ### Source components

-Sources are composed of the following components:
+Sources consist of the following components:

 Component | Use | Example
 ----------|-----|---------